Infineon/mtb-example-azure-iot/README.md

 6. For **Azure DPS flow** - Create _Individual Enrollment_ in the Azure DPS portal by referring to [X509 DPS device enrollment](https://docs.microsoft.com/en-us/azure/iot-dps/quick-create-simulated-device-x509?tabs=windows&pivots=programming-language-ansi-c) - Select the X509 mode of authentication and upload the device_cert.pem in both _Primary Certificate_ and _Secondary Certificate_ fields and then _save_.
 The _registration ID_ of the created enrollment will appear the same as the `CN` used in the previous step.

    For **without Azure DPS flow** - In the Azure portal, refer to [Azure device setup](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal#register-a-new-device-in-the-iot-hub) and create the Azure IoT device using _X509 self-signed option_.
 Paste the same fingerprint copied in the previous step in both “primary” and “secondary” thumbprints.
-The _device name_ should be same as `Common Name` used in the _step 1_ of this section where the Root certificate was created. <br>
+The _device name_ should be same as `Common Name` used in the _step 1_ of this section where the Root certificate was created. <br />

 7. Download the [Baltimore CyberTrust Root certificate](https://docs.microsoft.com/en-us/azure/security/fundamentals/tls-certificate-changes) and place it in the _certificates_ folder then run the below command to convert the certificate from `.crt` to `.pem`.
 The `out` parameter must be `azure_rootCA.pem`.